slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On stress and health

 <!--
+- stress is who you think you should be. peace is who you are.
 - there's nothing more therapeutic than action.
 - life hack: when in bed meditate. either you'll have a deep meditation or fall asleep. victory either way. -- naval
 - yoga cultivates peace of body. meditation cultivates peace of mind. -- naval